odin-lang/odin-lang.org/content/_index.md

 # The Odin Programming Language

 The Odin programming language is fast, concise, readable, pragmatic and open sourced.
-It is designed with the intent of creating an alterative to C with the following goals:
+It is designed with the intent of creating an alternative to C with the following goals:

 * simplicity
 * high performance